35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^9] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 385

+[^8i]  A material consideration isdescribed on the  [government's planning webpages](https://www.gov.uk/guidance/determining-a-planning-application) as '*one which is relevant to making the planning decision in question'*; more helpfully, it continues, that material considerations are *'concerned with land use in the public interest, so that the protection of purely private interests such as the impact of a development on the value of a neighbouring property or loss of private rights to light could not be material considerations'.*

-[^8i] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 208.
+[^8ii] [GLA Stage 3 report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf), para 208.
 Paragraph 59 of the NPPF states: *“The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.
 All viability assessments, including any undertaken at the plan-making stage, should reflect the recommended approach in the National Planning Practice Guidance, including standardised inputs, and should be made publicly available.”*

 \------------------------------------------------------------------------------------------------------------------